PhD, Theater and Performance Studies, Stanford University

 BA, Film Studies, Columbia University

 My research explores the politics of embodiment (living in and with a body) in Korea and the Korean diaspora from the intersection of performance studies, visual and media studies, queer/disability politics, and feminist activisms.
-I have written on gender and racial politics in multimedia art, photography, K-pop, reality television, and ASMR videos on YouTube.
-I am currently completing a book manuscript examining the cultural discourses of plastic surgery in Korea through the framework of remedy.
+I have previously written articles and book chapters on gender and racial politics in multimedia art, photography, K-pop, reality television, and ASMR videos on YouTube.

 Introduction to Korean Civilization (EALC/HIST 0060)